tc39/proposal-integer-and-modulus-math/README.md

 This proposal introduces additional static methods on `Math` for the modulus operation on `Number` and signed 32-bit integer values.

-The MDN page for [Math.remainder](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) has a long paragraph that explains the difference between remainder and modulus, a formula for modulus, and a confusing note that begins "In JavaScript, the modulo operation (which doesn't have a dedicated operator)...".
+The MDN page for [Math Remainder](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) has a long paragraph that explains the difference between remainder and modulus, a formula for modulus, and a confusing note that begins "In JavaScript, the modulo operation (which doesn't have a dedicated operator)...".

 ## Use cases

-- Engine optimizations (targets without an FPU, in particular)
+- Engine optimizations
 - Compiler optimizations
 - Simplified script code for supported integer operations
-- Application optimizations - [J5e](https://j5e.dev) (embedded robotics)
+- Script optimizations - [J5e](https://j5e.dev) (embedded robotics)

 ## Description